Autism Developmental Assessment (ADA)

 What is the Autism Developmental Assessment (ADA)?

-The Autism Developmental Assessment (ADA) assesses the needs of a person with autism and allows for immediate program mapping based on the results.
+The Autism Developmental Assessment (ADA) assesses the needs of a person with autism.
 It is easy to administer and gives immediate results that can be automatically mapped to program templates so that treatment plans are streamlined.
 The assessment can be retaken numerous times to track the needs of an individual over time.

 The ADA is based on the Model of Hierarchical Complexity (MHC), an innovative framework for scoring based on the complexity of a behavior.
 The MHC analyzes skill level based on the developmental difficulty of tasks.
 The ADA provides an easy to use method of actively applying the model to behavior therapy.